gmac/graphql-stitching-ruby/README.md

 Schemas provided in [location settings](./docs/composer.md#performing-composition) may be class-based schemas with local resolvers (locally-executable schemas), or schemas built from SDL strings (schema definition language parsed using `GraphQL::Schema.from_definition`) and mapped to remote locations.
 See [composer docs](./docs/composer.md#merge-patterns) for more information on how schemas get merged.

-While the `Gateway` constructor is an easy quick start, the library also has several discrete components that can be assembled into custom workflows:
+While the `Client` constructor is an easy quick start, the library also has several discrete components that can be assembled into custom workflows:

 - [Composer](./docs/composer.md) - merges and validates many schemas into one supergraph.
 - [Supergraph](./docs/supergraph.md) - manages the combined schema, location routing maps, and executable resources.
 Can be exported, cached, and rehydrated.